Second-Year Student Wins Swanson Award

 Michele St Julien, a second-year student at the University of Virginia School of Law, is this year’s recipient of the Gregory H. Swanson Award, named in honor of UVA and the Law School’s first black student.

-The award recognizes students who demonstrate a commitment to justice within the community.
+The award recognizes students who demonstrate courage, perseverance and a commitment to justice within the community.

 St Julien is a Posse Scholar, member of the Virginia Journal of Social Policy & the Law Editorial Board, social action chair of the Black Law Students Association and an Innocence Project pro bono volunteer.